obrhubr/take-it-easy/README.md

 The `BatchedBoard` class was implemented in `rust` to speed up training massively.
 It allows playing `n` games at the same time.
 This speeds up training massively, as the bottle-neck (inference on the model) is eliminated through batch inference.

 Another substantial speed-up was achieved by implementing *incremental one-hot encoding*.
 By only updating the encoding at the tile the new piece was placed on, you can save a lot of time compared to always starting from scratch.

+## Acknowledgments

+Full credit for the neural network architecture goes to [polarbart/TakeItEasyAI](https://github.com/polarbart/TakeItEasyAI).

+If you have any suggestions to improve on my work or to optimise the `rust` code, I would love to hear your thoughts: find my mail on [obrhubr.org](https://obrhubr.org).